 Between Captain America, Thor and X-Men: First Class, 2011 promises to be a banner year for Marvel superheroes on the wide screen.
 Of the three, the latter holds the most appeal for this writer, as it promises to explore the early origins of the relationship between Professor X and Magneto.
 Interestingly, it’s also been positioned as a period piece with mutant mod trappings, set in the late 60′s and juxtaposed against real historical events of the era.

-Naturally, there’s been some heated fanboy chatter online about the casting (not so much the actual actors, but the roles they will assume), the plot, the rushed production schedule, and how or even if this new installment will tie in with the Bryan Singer-Brett Ratner trilogy from the 00′s (editor’s note: that issue has been officially resolved).
+Naturally, there’s been some heated fanboy chatter online about the casting (not so much the actual actors, but the roles they will assume), the plot, the rushed production schedule, and how or even if this new installment will tie in with the Bryan Singer-Brett Ratner trilogy from the 00′s.

 Geeky handwringing aside, the early previews are shot through with an undeniable visual flair, which seems only apropos given that the picture’s director, Matthew Vaughn, has developed a reputation for as much as a result of his earlier films like Layercake (a slick heist caper) and Kick Ass (far more credible than the reviews than accompanied it).